Uberspace/lab/source/guide_homeassistant.rst

  [isabell@stardust homeassistant]$

 A directory containing config files is created at /home/isabell/.homeassistant.
-So you can terminate the homeassistant using Strg-C.
+So you can terminate the homeassistant using STRG-C.

 Configuration